aiven/aiven-docs/docs/platform/reference/eol-for-major-versions.md

 the upstream project retires a specific version, they do not receive security updates and critical bug fixes anymore by the maintainers.

-Outdated services don\'t offer the level of protection our customers need, so Aiven follows the upstream project's EOL schedule to ensure that Aiven services are always running on supported versions.
+Outdated services don't offer the level of protection our customers need, so Aiven follows the upstream project's EOL schedule to ensure that Aiven services are always running on supported versions.